devrath9/HMS/README.md

  Admin and Frontend, **`npm run dev`**;
  Backend, **`npm run server`**.

-Runs the app in the development mode.\
+Runs the app in the development mode afer adding your own environment variables for storage and authentication

 ### Description